coolnalu/SwipeCardsKit/README.md

         print("Card returned to center")
     }
 }
+.onNoMoreCardsLeft {
+    // Handle when all cards are swiped print("No more cards left!")
+}
 .onThresholdPassed {
     // Called when a card passes the swipe threshold print("Card passed threshold")